MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/New-MgBetaEntitlementManagementAccessPackageResourceRequest.md

 Create a new accessPackageResourceRequest object to request the addition of a resource to an access package catalog, update of a resource, or the removal of a resource from a catalog.
 A resource must be included in an access package catalog before a role of that resource can be added to an access package.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgEntitlementManagementAccessPackageResourceRequest](/powershell/module/Microsoft.Graph.Identity.Governance/New-MgEntitlementManagementAccessPackageResourceRequest?view=graph-powershell-v1.0)

 ## SYNTAX

 ### CreateExpanded (Default)